Dmartin42/RaceCar/README.md

 # RaceCar
-Proof of concept: demonstrate the ability for a car to detect the outline using ray-tracing algorithms.
+demonstrates the ability for a car to detect the outline of a racetrack using ray-tracing algorithms.
 Includes a custom map editor.